felixdumaslavoie/ta.permanence/src/content/archives/cute/en/swuc_archives.md

 translation: fr/archives/cute
 ---

-Between 2016 and 2019, the Student Work Unitary Committees, SWUC (CUTE in french: *Comités Unitaires sur le Travail Étudiant*), led a campaign to gain recognition for the work done by students by demanding student wages and paid internships.
+Between 2016 and 2019, the Student Work Unitary Committees, SWUC (in french: CUTE *Comités Unitaires sur le Travail Étudiant*), led a campaign to gain recognition for the work done by students by demanding student wages and paid internships.

 #### Website